xywangbuaa/xywang.github.io/_pages/about.md

   - /about.html
 ---

-Fangxin Liu is an Assistant Professor at Shanghai Jiao Tong University (SJTU), specializing in neural network acceleration (e.g., neural network compression and SW/HW co-design.), in-memory computing, and brain-inspired neuromorphic computing.
+Fangxin (Leon) Liu is an Assistant Professor at Shanghai Jiao Tong University (SJTU), specializing in neural network acceleration (e.g., neural network compression and SW/HW co-design.), in-memory computing, and brain-inspired neuromorphic computing.

 He obtained his Ph.D.
 Degree in Computer Science and Technology from Shanghai Jiao Tong University in 2023, under the supervision of Prof. Li Jiang.
 <!-- You can find more information about Prof. Jiang [here](https://cs.sjtu.edu.cn/~jiangli//). -->